jhyj92/jhyj92/README.md

 **Current Stage:**

-Currently exploring foundational aspects of mobile app development.
+Currently exploring backend fundamentals with Django Rest Framework.

 **How You Can Help:**